Noeska/illegiblesemantics/projects/proj-2.md

 And here's a fun fact for you: Jan Axel "Hellhammer" Blomberg (of **Mayhem** fame) -- yes, *that* Hellhammer -- performed drums on **Antestor**'s 2004 EP *Det tapte liv* and their 2005 full-length album *The Forsaken*.

 Logo-wise, it's what you may expect.
-Logos look like just your average Black Metal logos -- except that the T's look like **upright crosses** instead of inverted ones.
+Logos look like just your average Black Metal logos -- except that the T's look like **upright crosses** instead of inverted ones and naturally it goes without saying that any crosses added to the logo are pictured standing upright.
 ![Gothic Metal](..\assets\img\projects\proj-2\unblack.jpg)